matthew-brett/sp-ai-post/notes.md

 applying it to the port?

-We think the answer is no.   Applying the "clean room" principle above, we know that standard AI LLMs have "read" a huge corpus of code with attribution or even Copyleft licenses.
+We think the answer is no.   Applying the "clean room" principle above, we know that standard code LLMs have "read" a huge corpus of code with attribution or even Copyleft licenses.
 In asking the AI to port the original MATLAB code, we cannot know the extent to which the AI has used other training code in the port.
 For example, perhaps there is also a GPL implementation of this algorithm in